top of page

 SBI recently invested in Cashfree making them India’s 1st public sector bank to do so.

-There are multiple BaaS FinTechs platforms that have raised huge funding and are all set to become Unicorns soon.
+Multiple BaaS FinTech platforms have raised huge funding and are all set to become Unicorns soon.

 Banking-as-a-Service Industry Outlook